 Researchers sometimes attribute the winter blues to reduced exposure to sunlight (and therefore vitamin D) as well as a reduction in serotonin (which is made in the gut by the way, not the brain).
 Staying indoors changes our eating habits and therefore our mood.
 We tend to crave more comfort foods and more meat and eat fewer fruits and vegetables.
 Wintertime brings with it a flattened, sadder mood for millions of people.
 There are ways to mitigate the intensity if you live in higher altitudes, far from the equator or some other place (ie. with lots of cloudiness / overcast weather) that causes you to experience SAD… again, this is currently associated with a lack of sunlight.

 Mood is based upon so many factors, among which are a healthy stock of neurotransmitters and a reduction in pro-inflammatory cytokines (ie homocysteine, CRP, arachidonic acid, INF-γ, TNF-α, Il-1β, Il-6, and Il-8).
 It’s not that those compounds are bad, it’s that those compounds IN EXCESS are bad.

-Anyway, my rationale is that Vitamin C contributes to the formation of neurotransmitters involved in mood and functions as a strong antioxidant to help subdue the above-mentioned inflammatory compounds.
+My rationale is that Vitamin C contributes to the formation of neurotransmitters involved in mood and functions as a strong antioxidant to help subdue the above-mentioned inflammatory compounds.
 Fish oils, which I won’t elaborate on today, are also useful in this regard.

 So your goal should be to increase antioxidants, in order to control inflammation and ease depression.
 The fastest, best way to do that is to eat colorful berries and green or orange vegetables.
 Eat 2 servings every day, at the very least.